optivem/optivem.github.io/README.md

 * [Optivem Northwind (.NET Core 2.2)](https://opensource.optivem.com/northwind-dotnetcore)
 * [Optivem Northwind (Angular 7)](https://opensource.optivem.com/northwind-angular)

+Optivem Platform and Optivem Northwind are licensed under the MIT licence, so that it can be used freely for commercial projects.
+Our goal is to help spread best practices in IT organizations and support developers in their daily work.

 ## System Requirements

-The following are the applications and technologies installed, which are required to run the projects above.
+The following are the applications and technologies installed, which are required to run the projects above:

-For .NET Core 2.2 projects, we installed [Microsoft .NET Core SDK 2.2.101](https://dotnet.microsoft.com/download) and used [Visual Studio Community 2017 Version 15.9.4](https://visualstudio.microsoft.com/vs/community/) for the development.
+* .NET Core 2.2 projects: we installed [Microsoft .NET Core SDK 2.2.101](https://dotnet.microsoft.com/download) and used [Visual Studio Community 2017 Version 15.9.4](https://visualstudio.microsoft.com/vs/community/) for the development.
 For databases, we used [SQL Server Express 14.0](https://www.microsoft.com/en-us/sql-server/sql-server-editions-express) and [SQL Server Management Studio (SSMS) v17.8.1](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-2017).

-For Angular 7 projects, we installed [Node.js](https://nodejs.org/en/), [Angular 7 CLI](https://cli.angular.io/), and [Angular 7](https://angular.io/).
+* Angular 7 projects: we installed [Node.js](https://nodejs.org/en/), [Angular 7 CLI](https://cli.angular.io/), and [Angular 7](https://angular.io/).
 For development, we used [Visual Studio Code](https://code.visualstudio.com/) and the [Debugger for Chrome (Visual Studio Code Extension)](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) .

-Additional tools used include: [Postman 6.6.1](https://www.getpostman.com/apps).
+* Additional tools used include: [Postman 6.6.1](https://www.getpostman.com/apps).

 ## Feedback